Types of distance courses

 - updating the master shell each semester as necessary;

-- each semester meet with professors new to the instruction of the course to familiarize and assist in updating welcome page, contact information, and calendar;
+- each semester meet with professors new to the instruction of the course to familiarize them with the content and to assist in updating the welcome page, faculty contact information, and calendar;

-- working with department to obtain textbooks and other course materials;
+- working with the department to obtain textbooks and other course materials for sectional faculty;

 - working with the department to schedule the course.